All Episodes

 But anyway, I said, let's stay away from that.

-And I was led to believe that this was going to be a An objective look, which would admit, finally, that there are some unknowns about the phenomenon.
+And I was led to believe that this was going to be an objective look, which would admit, finally, that there are some unknowns about the phenomenon.

-Even the Air Force was in doubt about its findings years ago.
+Even the Air Force had been in doubt about its sightings years ago.

-Now, if you spend, as you know yourself, if you spend two or three days with a television crew, There's no way that they can't clip and snip and edit and present by their innuendos that they tack on as comments afterwards, that they can't create a completely misleading impression of what they did.
+Now, if you spend, as you know yourself, if you spend two or three days with a television crew, and there is no way that they can't clip and snip and edit and present by their innuendos that they tack on as comments afterwards, that they can't create a completely misleading impression.

 Hours and days turn into minutes of what they want.